A Randomized Approach for Tight Privacy Accounting: Introduction

-\textbf{Motivation: estimates can be more accurate than upper bounds.} The motivation for this paper stems from the limitations of current privacy accounting techniques in providing upper bounds for $\delta_\M(\eps)$.
-Despite outperforming MA, both FFT- and CLT-based methods can provide ineffective bounds in certain regimes.
+\textbf{Motivation: estimates can be more accurate than upper bounds.} The motivation for this paper stems from the limitations of current privacy accounting techniques in providing tight upper bounds for $\delta_\M(\eps)$.
+Despite outperforming MA, both FFT- and CLT-based methods can provide ineffective bounds in certain regimes \cite{gopi2021numerical, wang2022analytical}.
 We demonstrate such limitations in Figure \ref{fig:unmeaningful-upp} using the composition of Gaussian mechanisms.
-For FFT-based technique \citep{gopi2021numerical}, we can see that although it outperforms MA for most of the regimes, the upper bounds (blue dashed curve) are worse than that of MA when $\delta < 10^{-10}$ due to computational limitations (see \cite{gopi2021numerical}'s Appendix A for detail).\footnote{One may wonder whether we care about the regime where $\delta<10^{-10}$.
-Here, we give two reasons why it is important to develop privacy accounting techniques that can work with such tiny $\delta$: (1) $\delta$ is interpreted as an upper bound on the probability of catastrophic failure (e.g., the entire dataset being published) and needs to be ``cryptographically small'', i.e., $\delta < n^{-\omega(1)}$ \citep{dwork2014algorithmic, vadhan2017complexity}.
-(2) Even if we follow the common (but questionable) rule of thumb of $\delta < n^{-1}$ or $n^{-1.1}$, the dataset size $n$ is already at billion level for modern datasets, e.g., JFT-3B \citep{zhai2022scaling} or LAION-5B \citep{schuhmann2022laion}.} The CLT-based techniques (e.g., \citep{wang2022analytical}) also produce sub-optimal upper bounds (red dashed curve) for the entire range of $\delta$.
+For FFT-based technique \cite{gopi2021numerical}, we can see that although it outperforms MA for most of the regimes, the upper bounds (blue dashed curve) are worse than that of MA when $\delta < 10^{-10}$ due to computational limitations (as discussed in \cite{gopi2021numerical}'s Appendix A; also see Remark \ref{remark:smalldelta} for a discussion of why the regime of $\delta < 10^{-10}$ is important).
+The CLT-based techniques (e.g., \cite{wang2022analytical}) also produce sub-optimal upper bounds (red dashed curve) for the entire range of $\delta$.
 This is primarily due to the small number of mechanisms used ($k=1200$), which does not meet the requirements for CLT bounds to converge (similar phenomenon observed in \cite{wang2022analytical}).
 On the other hand, we can see that the \emph{estimate}s of $\delta_\M(\eps)$ from both FFT and CLT-based techniques, which estimate the parameters rather than providing an upper bound, are in fact very close to the ground truth (the three curves overlapped in Figure \ref{fig:unmeaningful-upp}).
 However, as we mentioned earlier, these accurate estimations cannot be used in practice, as we cannot prove that they do not underestimate $\delta_\M(\eps)$.
-The dilemma raises an important question: \emph{can we develop new techniques that allow us to use privacy parameter estimates instead of strict upper bounds in privacy accounting?}
+The dilemma raises an important question: \emph{can we develop new techniques that allow us to use privacy parameter estimates instead of strict upper bounds in privacy accounting?}\footnote{We note that this not only brings benefits for the regime where $\delta < 10^{-10}$, but also for the more common regime where $\delta \approx 10^{-5}$.
+See Figure \ref{fig:evr-vs-bound} for an example.}